BlockchainRPG/brpg-docs/docs/game-mechanics/bosses.md

 Bosses are unique powerful monsters that players can fight for greater rewards, but be careful as they are extremely deadly.

+Bosses will have their HP shared for everyone.
+This means that everyone must work together in order to defeat them!

 Characters that die whilst fighting a boss will only suffer a max death penalty of 5 minutes.

 Each boss will have a rarity (Currently only Common) which will dictate the strength and rewards of the boss.